AMSP-04/NETN-CBRN/NETN-CBRN.md

 ## Detection and Alarm

-The NETN-CBRN can represent CBRN Sensors and CBRN Detectors as `Sensor` objects in the federation.
+The NETN-CBRN can represent CBRN sensors and detectors as `Sensor` objects in the federation.
 These objects define, e.g., the type of `DetectableAgents` and are used to share aspects of the individual equipment to a CBRN simulation that can generate corresponding sensor events.

 ```mermaid
 classDiagram